 - by Acas staff to check that our wider services meet our customers' needs – the recording will be anonymised so staff will not know who made the call

-We keep recordings for up to 6 weeks, after which they're deleted.
+We keep recordings for 35 days, after which they're deleted.

-Your call may lead to your query being referred to another part of Acas, for example to our conciliators.
+You may ask for more information to be sent to you or for your call to be referred to another part of Acas, for example to our conciliators.
 If so, the helpline may pass on relevant personal details about you to other Acas staff who will deal with your case.
 These details include your name, contact details, and details about your workplace.

 2. Conciliation services